The maximum distinctness of physical systems: Counting distinct states in time

-Following Nyquist, we begin by analyzing entire periodic evolutions that traverse $N$ distinct states.
-This also provides tight bounds on any portion of evolution containing a large number of distinct states.
-We will later show that periodic bounds for any $N$, expressed in terms of average separation $\tau$ between distinct states, normally apply also to a portion of evolution.

-Here we show that the minimum of $\W\,\tau$ is of order unity for any natural width $\W$.
-In all cases, the minimizing frequency distribution has $N$ consecutive equally-weighted $\nu_n$.
-As examples, we evaluate bounds for all generalized deviations \eqn{dnu}, and bounds for a frequency range $\Delta\nu_q$ holding a fraction $q$ of the probability.
+The maximum rate of distinct change for a periodic or unbounded time evolution with a finite {energy-frequency width} $\W$ is achieved by using the \textit{widest range of evenly weighted energies} the value of $\W$ allows.
+The evolution is also maximally distinct for \textit{all other widths} with values that correspond to this energy distribution.
+We evaluate bounds analytically below and verify numerically in \cite{code}.

-\prop1 Given an isolated periodic quantum evolution that traverses $N$ distinct states in period $T$, there is a minimum possible width for the range of energy eigenfrequencies $\nu_n=E_n/h$ of the state represented in the energy basis: a {\em minimum bandwidth} of $(N-1)/T$.
+\prop1 Given an isolated periodic quantum evolution that traverses $N$ distinct states in period $T$, there is a smallest possible range of energy eigenfrequencies $\nu_n=E_n/h$ of the state represented in the energy basis: a {\em minimum bandwidth} $\nu_{\max}-\nu_{\min}\ge(N-1)/T$.

 \proof At least $N$ distinct $\ket{E_n}$ must appear in the superposition to add up to $N$ distinct states $\ket{\psi(t_k)}$ at different times $t_k$.
-Since the possible frequencies $\nu_n$ for the periodic evolution differ by at least $1/T$, the minimum possible bandwidth with $N$ distinct $\nu_n$ is $(N-1)/T$.~ $\square$
+Since the frequencies \eqn{nun} compatible with the periodicity differ by at least $1/T$, the minimum possible bandwidth to have $N$ of them is $(N-1)/T$.~ $\square$

-\prop2 Minimum bandwidth is only possible if the $N$ distinct states are evenly spread out in time.
+\prop2 Minimum bandwidth is only possible~if the $N$ distinct states in period $T$ are evenly spaced.